-Saanane Island is a fully fledged National Park since July, 2013, covering an area of 2.18 sq km comprises of three islets and aquatic environment.
+Saanane Island is a fully-fledged National Park since July 2013, covering an area of 2.18 sq km comprises three islets and an aquatic environment.
 The islets lie on the southern part of the main Island.

 The aquatic part of the Park inhabits a variety of fisheries life, mainly Tilapia and Nile Perch.

-The Park is located 2km Southwest of Mwanza city centre, which lies in the Gulf of Lake Victoria (Latitude 2.5 S and Longitude 32 E).
+The Park is located 2km Southwest of Mwanza city center, which lies in the Gulf of Lake Victoria (Latitude 2.5 S and Longitude 32 E).

 WHAT TO DO

 Saanane Island is an ideal place for game viewing, bird watching, rock hiking, boat cruise, walking, picnics, bush lunch, photographing/filming, meditation and sport fishing.
-Special occasions like wedding, engagement, team building, family day and birthdays can also be organized.
+Special occasions like weddings, engagements, team building, family days.
+And birthdays can also be organized.

 Saa Nane Island was named after its previous owner, Mzee Saanane Chawandi.
 A fisherman who turned into a farmer and later shifted to another island (after being compensated) to pave the way for conservation efforts in the early 1960’s.
 The Tanzania government officially owned the island in 1964 as the first ever government owned zoo.